ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-cm.md

 After starting the persistent session, it is essential to assign it to the {{ model }} run.
 <br>
-The easiest way to do so, is to insert the persistent session full name into the file <code>~/.persistent-sessions/cylc-session</code>.
+The easiest way to do this, is to insert the persistent session label into the file <code>~/.persistent-sessions/cylc-session</code>.
 <br>
 You can do it manually, or by running the following command:

 <pre><code>cat > ~/.persistent-sessions/cylc-session <<< &lt;name&gt;.&lt;$USER&gt;.&lt;project&gt;.ps.gadi.nci.org.au</code></pre>

-For example, if the user <code>dm5220</code> started a persistent session named <code>cylc</code>, under the project <code>tm70</code>, the command will be:
+For example, if the user <code>abc123</code> started a persistent session named <code>cylc</code>, under the project <code>xy00</code>, the command will be:

 <terminal-window data="input">
-    <terminal-line>cat > ~/.persistent-sessions/cylc-session <<< cylc.dm5220.tm70.ps.gadi.nci.org.au</terminal-line>
+    <terminal-line>cat > ~/.persistent-sessions/cylc-session <<< cylc.abc123.xy00.ps.gadi.nci.org.au</terminal-line>
     <terminal-line data="input" linedelay="1000">cat ~/.persistent-sessions/cylc-session</terminal-line>
-    <terminal-line data="output">cylc.dm5220.tm70.ps.gadi.nci.org.au</terminal-line>
+    <terminal-line data="output">cylc.abc123.xy00.ps.gadi.nci.org.au</terminal-line>
 </terminal-window>

-For more information on how to specify the target session, check <a href="https://opus.nci.org.au/display/DAE/Run+Cylc7+Suites#RunCylc7Suites-SpecifyTargetSession" target="_blank">Specify Target Session on Cylc7 Suites</a>.
+For more information on how to specify the target session, check <a href="https://opus.nci.org.au/display/DAE/Run+Cylc7+Suites#RunCylc7Suites-SpecifyTargetSession" target="_blank">Specify Target Session with Cylc7 Suites</a>.
 <div class="note">
-    You can concurrently submit multiple {{ model }} runs using the same persistent session, without the need to start another one.
-Therefore, the process of specifying the target persistent session for {{ model }} can potentially be done only once.
+    You can simultaneously submit multiple {{ model }} runs using the same persistent session without needing to start a new one.
+Hence, the process of specifying the target persistent session for {{ model }} should only need to be done once.
     <br>
     After specifying the {{ model }} target persistent session the first time, to run {{ model }} you just have to make sure to have an active persistent session named like the {{ model }} target persistent session.
 </div>